 Instead, work with your DJ to decide which parts of your party should be tightly scheduled – and which can be handled with a bit more of a “call ‘em as you see ‘em” approach.
 In most cases this mean keeping the microphone away from folks you haven’t pre-approved –but letting the mood and whim of guests be a key factor in deciding what works on the dance floor.

-Of course, the key here is that you'll need to trust your DJ - and that means meeting him or her as early in the process as you can.
+Of course, the key here is that you'll need to trust your DJ - and that means working with a proven pro.